Richard Emil Lange

-Richard Lange, a baritone, was primarily known as a singing evangelist and as the creator of The Theater of the Universe.
-He also taught music and was a member of the King's Heralds, the male quartet associated with the Voice of Prophecy radio broadcast.
+Richard Lange, a baritone, was primarily known as a singing evangelist in the Seventh-day Adventist Church and as the creator of Earth: Theater of the Universe.
+He also taught music and was in the King's Heralds, the male quartet associated with the Voice of Prophecy radio broadcast.

-Richard was born and raised in Portland, Oregon, one of seven children born to Emil A. and June Ermilla Hooper Lange.
+Richard was born in Portland, Oregon, on April 26, 1927, one of seven children of Emil William and June Ermilla Mamie (June) Hooper Lange.
 He attended Portland Union Academy, now Portland Adventist Academy, and after graduating in 1945, was inducted into the U.S. Navy.

 Following military service in China, he attended Walla Walla College and shortly after arriving on campus was invited to join the VOP King's Heralds, where he sang as a member in 1947 and 1948.
-In the year following that experience he worked in evangelism in the Portland area before joining the Quiet Hour radio program.
+In the following year he worked in evangelism in the Portland area before joining the Quiet Hour radio program.

 In subsequent years, Lange was a singing evangelist and pastor in the U.S. and Canada and did radio work in Florida.
-He returned to the Portland area, where he taught music at his alma mater and at nearby Columbia Academy in Battleground, Washington, while also completing a B.Mus. degree in composition and theory at Lewis and Clark College.
+He returned to the Portland area, where he served as minister of music in the Sunnyside Church; taught music at his alma mater and at nearby Columbia Academy in Battleground, Washington; formed the fifty-member Portland Vesper Chorale; and completed a B.Mus. in composition and theory at Lewis and Clark College.

-Beginning in the 1970s, Lange began to realize an idea that he had had in the mid-1950s while working in the Texas Conference.
-At that time he had envisioned a multi-media program that would trace the Adventist view of the plan of salvation from the fall of Lucifer to the restoration of God's kingdom through the use of art, commentary, and music.
-It wasn't until he became acquainted with Bill Wiley and the two combined their ideas and resources that the concept could begin to become a reality.
+In the 1970s, Lange began to realize an idea that he had had in the mid-1950s while working in the Texas Conference.
+He had envisioned a multi-media program that would trace the Adventist view of the plan of salvation from the fall of Lucifer to the restoration of God's kingdom through the use of art, commentary, and music.
+It wasn't until he became acquainted with Bill Wiley, a businessman, and the two combined their ideas and resources that the concept could begin to become a reality.

 It became a six-year project that included a 108-foot panorama of paintings by artist Lorenzo Ghiglieri of Portland, Oregon, a professional script based on research by Lange, music by Loren Frost, and appropriate materials for promotion and distribution.
 Frost composed the music and arranged it to maximize the impact of the presentation.
 He later talked about that experience: